 There are many existing legacy models in NRCS that have data sources associated with them that will need to be evaluated and reformatted to seamlessly produce dynamic soil property data for customers.

-Models such as COMET and APEX and others have some reference data and processes embedded together and will need to be reformatted into the DSP Hub to serve the CART Benefits Module and the Conservation Practices Database.
+Models such as COMET and APEX and others have reference data and processes embedded in the respective system that will need to be reformatted into the DSP Hub.
+This work is needed to serve the CART Benefits Module and the Conservation Practices Database.
 The way that the models and reference data interact will be partially transactional to create new data sets and provide data to other applications to consume.